 The Spanish Steps are typically a quick visit, so you may need your stroller for the rest of your outing.
 If you have your stroller and don’t want to climb the Spanish Steps, we’ve read that you can find escalators at the metro stop for Piazza di Spagna, but have not personally tried this.

 Rome Food tip: Pastificio Guerra on Via Del Corso serves up delicious & inexpensive takeaway pasta dishes.
-We devoured the takeaway pasta we got here and brought back to our Airbnb.
+We devoured the takeaway pasta we got here and brought back to our vacation home rental.
 Keep in mind, you are not allowed to eat on the Spanish Steps.

 Stroller-friendly Rome Tour suggestion: Overview of Rome Private Tour (3 hour)